zhgzhg/sshfsmount/README.md

 Dependencies:

 *  sshfs
 *  fusemount
-*	nohup + (thunar or nautilus or dolphin) (optional)
+*  nohup + (thunar or nautilus or dolphin or nemo) (optional)

 To mount drive run:

   bash ./sshfsmount.sh

 To mount in silent mode run (useful when you want drives to be mounted at startup; also the RSA key should have already been saved):

   bash ./sshfsmount.sh --silent PASSWORD_OF_THE_MACHINE USERNAME ADDRESS_OF_THE_MACHINE PORT

 To unmount run:

   bash ./sshfsunmount.sh

 To unmount in semi-silent mode run (useful when you want drives to be unmounted at shutdown):

   bash ./sshfsunmount.sh --unmount FULL_DIRECTORY_PATH_TO_UNMOUNT
     or
   bash ./sshfsunmount.sh -1
     or
   bash ./sshfsunmount.sh -2

   -1 argument will unmount all the directories inside the default mount path.
   -2 argument will force unmount all the directories inside the default mount path.

 If you do not want to type "bash" or "sh" before the scripts use:

   chmod +x ./sshfsmount.sh
   chmod +x ./sshfsunmount.sh

 Dependencies installation